snikch/suite/README.md

-# Simple Static Website Development Toys: suite
+# Static Website Development Toys: suite

 All the stuff that make front end web development fun, in one simple toolkit.